-- Ice and elevation (RICE Method) – If you continue movement that places pressure on your foot, even walking, it’s important to ice frequently and elevate to reduce swelling.
-The RICE method stands for Rest, Ice, Compression and Elevation.
+- Ice and elevation (RICE Method) – If you continue the movement that places pressure on your foot, even walking, it’s important to ice frequently and elevates to reduce swelling.
+The RICE method stands for Rest, Ice, Compression, and Elevation.
 At the end of the day, wrap the arch of your feet with an ice pack and a compression bandage or sock.
 Elevate your foot and rest your foot for 20-30 minutes.

 The Don’ts of Plantar Fasciitis

 - Don’t push through the pain.
 Often a couple of weeks of reduced activity and following the steps above will help tremendously.
 Pushing through the pain can lead to increased tearing of the plantar fascia which can lead to rupturing of the plantar fascia.
 Pain is the body’s way of letting us know to take it easy, so it’s best to listen!